Get 2 for 1 Travel with the Southwest Airline Companion Pass (2021)

 if you want to have nearly continuous access to a Southwest Companion Pass, you'll need to plan carefully.

 - Because Chase lets you earn signup bonuses every 24 months, you can repeat the process around every two years.
-Once 24 months have passed, you can cancel, wait a month, reapply, and start over.
+OOnce 24 months have passed, you can cancel, wait a month, reapply, and start over.
 If you start at the beginning of the year, there will only be a short gap between the expiration of your first pass and the qualification for your next one.

 - To further reduce the gap, you can alternate getting a pass with your partner.
 This eliminates the time wasted between cancelling the previous cards and signing up for new ones.
+But it means both of you will need to stay under 5/24 to qualify.

 If you are applying for a combination of cards with a lower total signup bonus, you can apply in mid-December and wait till January 1st to start your spending, so that the points you earn for spending will help qualify you for the pass.